Saturday Night (The Blue Nile song): Critical reception

 On its release as a single, Chris Roberts of Melody Maker picked "Saturday Night" as one of the magazine's "singles of the week".
 He described it as "a great love song" and added, "It's so tactile you could stroke it, so gentle you could breathe it, so perfectly understated you could fail to appreciate its beauty if you were 99 per cent of the British population."
 Simon Williams of New Musical Express considered it to be "a gentle, synthetic respite" which "goes voyeuring through the twilight zone, exposing the empty hours for the burden they really are".
 He noted the song "sounds vacuous and tepid in the hustle and bustle of early evening", but added that it "attains breathtaking significance at dawn".
+Robin Smith of Record Mirror was negative in his review, remarking, "This sounds like a Sunday morning hangover.
+The Blue Nile are capable of creating great songs but also excel in mind-numbing over-indulgence, and 'Saturday Night' does half drone on and on.
+Dear me."

 In a review of Hats, David Thigpen of Rolling Stone commented, "Songs such as 'The Downtown Lights' and 'Saturday Night' have a sparse, soulful feel that blends the cool, nocturnal languor of Bryan Ferry with the mystical hues of Peter Gabriel."
 In a 1996 retrospective on The Blue Nile, George Byrne of the Irish Independent wrote, "When Buchanan sings about 'an ordinary girl' ('Saturday Night'), he makes her sound like the most important woman on earth, and that's the essence of The Blue Nile."